 - Buy up a bunch of altcoins when it’s alt season and sell near the top (don’t be a dumb HODLer who can never sell).

 If you’ve not yet bought altcoins such as those based on the Ethereum blockchain like Augur (REP – based on the ERC20 standard) you may want to get comfortable with that first as will likely need to use a My Ether Wallet address to participate (explained below).
 I wrote a step by step post on how to buy altcoins.Check out my How to Buy AltCoins post

-Before we start, let’s first talk about how these ICO initial coin offering start.
+Before we start, let’s first talk about how these ICO initial coin offering come about.

 What is an ICO?

 An ICO stands for an Initial Coin Offering and is a way for new crypto startups to fund the development of their product or platform by selling their underlying crypto tokens in exchange for Ether in a crowdsale.
 The ICO coins you receive are digital tokens that can be used within the product or platform being developed or sold on crypto exchanges.
 You are only receiving a token rather than a stake in the actual company like you do in a traditional IPO (initial public offering) where companies get listed on a public stock exchanges.